rkjones4/NGSP/README.md

-# NGSP

-The Neurally-Guided Shape Parser: Grammar-based Labeling of 3D Shape Regions with Approximate Inference
+# The Neurally-Guided Shape Parser: Grammar-based Labeling of 3D Shape Regions with Approximate Inference

 CVPR 2022